gottacatchenall/OptimalSamplingBiosurveillance/README.md

 # Optimal Sampling for Biosurveillance

-This repository contains code associated with the manuscript [_A protocol for biodiversity-informed wildlife disease surveillance_ (Catchen et al. 2025)](http://dx.doi.org/10.32942/X21D36)
+This repository contains code associated with the manuscript _A protocol for biodiversity-informed wildlife disease surveillance_

 # Running the Code